Motorcyclist critically injured in Coromandel crash

 "I know there's been a lot of traffic offences from Auckland members of the public travelling home.
 I'd like to ask people just to take their time and be patient."

-Fire crews have been at cordons at Manaia Rd and Kereta Bay helping to divert traffic.
+Fire crews have been at cordons at Manaia Rd and Kereta Bay, helping to divert traffic.

 Nine people died on New Zealand roads during the Christmas and New Year period - the lowest number of fatalities for the festive season since 2013.

-But police are still begging motorists to take care during the summer holidays, which are far from over for many Kiwis.
+But police are still asking motorists to take care during the summer holidays, which are far from over for many Kiwis.

 The official holiday road toll period spanned 9.6 days this year - running from 4pm on December 24 until 6am yesterday.